 Let me elaborate it a bit.
 All practice tests are not created equally – some are more difficult while others are very easy.
 You may not be able to score 78.5% or more in difficult practice tests.
 Let me give you an example.

 I try to stay in touch with my students even after I have trained them.
 Many of them reciprocate and share their prep strategy with me.
 They tell me which practice tests they have done and how much they have scored in those tests.
-I do not have any hard statistical data, but generally my students get 85% or more in Head First free 200 question test.
+I do not have any hard statistical data, but generally my students get 85% or more in some of the PMP tests.
 On the other hand, most of them barely get 70% in Oliver Lehman’s tests.
 Now, this is a huge contrast.

 You should use 78.5% as a thumb rule and not as a definitive guideline.